cmoyates/flee-ai-test/README.md

 # Flee AI Test

-This is a test project I've put together to let others try interacting with and AI for a game I'm working on.
+This is a test project I've put together to let others try interacting with an AI for a game I'm working on.

-The behavior is supposed to resemble that of the bug / food things from [Rain World](https://store.steampowered.com/app/312520/Rain_World/), however I have never played Rain World, so I'm just kind of guessing.
+The behavior is supposed to resemble that of the bug / food things from [Rain World](https://store.steampowered.com/app/312520/Rain_World/).
+However, I have never played Rain World, so I'm just kind of guessing.
+In the game this AI will control a creature that the player will hunt down to get points.

 ## TODO

-- [x] Implement "Fleeing" behavior (Make the agent head away from the player in the closest unobstructed direction)
+- [x] Implement "Fleeing" behavior (make the agent head away from the player in the closest unobstructed direction)
   - [x] Implement basic [fleeing steering behavior](https://www.youtube.com/watch?v=Q4MU7pkDYmQ)
   - [x] Implement [directional weighting](https://youtu.be/6BrZryMz-ac?t=115)
     - [x] Use raycasts to check when a direction is "obstructed"